 Woman’s biological impulse is to have kids and be a mom.
 Those who claim they don’t and actively fight against that are fighting against nature and as Liza showed, according to statistics over half will regret it.
 But that doesn’t mean women need to stay in the kitchen and stifle themselves.
 Men and women BOTH desire partners who will challenge them and push them to be the best they can be and grow together!
 Also as Liza makes clear here, women have NEVER been docile at any point in history!
 They have always been driven by ambition and desire just as men have.
 Smart men desire smart women.

-Young girls definitely benefit from having a strong female role models in their lives just as boys benefit from having a strong male role model in theirs.
+Young girls definitely benefit from having a strong female role model in their lives just as boys benefit from having a strong male role model in theirs.
 Need more proof women have NEVER been as Matt describes them?
 Just look at how intelligent men wrote women in past literary works.
 Bleak House’s Esther Summerson, The Moonstone’s Rachel Verinder and Lady Glencora Palliser from the Palliser series are all proof of this as are female characters written by legendary female writers such as Dorothea Brooke, Jane Eyre and Margaret Hale.
 I would also add the real life examples of Anne Sexton, Mary Wollstonecraft, Mary Shelley, and George Eliot all of whom challenged the patriarchal conventions of their time and followed their dreams and desires.

 I will say though, Liza while I agree it would have been cool to go back to Victorian Times and see what it was like first hand, I’m also kind of glad you can’t because I fear how you would’ve been treated as a Jewish woman.
 You would have been a second-class citizen as a female and discriminated against because of your ethnic background.
 I also am not thrilled with the prospect of living in America at a time when slavery and later Jim Crow came into being, the Irish, Germans, Jews, Italians, and other immigrant groups were being discriminated against, the Chinese were excluded, and the Native people were being kicked off their land and herded onto reservations.